Black Eyed Peas: 2002–2008: Addition of Fergie, Elephunk and Monkey Business

 After heading to Europe and Asia, they toured the U.S. again.
 The tour concluded in South America.
 In addition to touring, the Black Eyed Peas also headlined the halftime show at the Grey Cup on November 27, 2005.

 The Black Eyed Peas starred in a series of web shorts for Snickers, called Instant Def, appearing as a group of hip-hop superheroes.
 On March 21, 2006, the Black Eyed Peas released a remix album, titled Renegotiations: The Remixes to iTunes.
-It features remixed versions of "Ba Bump", "My Style", "Feel It", "Disco Club", "They Don't Want Music", "Audio Delite at Low Fidelity" plus the standard version and video of "Like That".
-The following week, the iTunes compilation was released on CD (without the music video).
-Participants on the EP included DJ Premier, Pete Rock, Erick Sermon, DJ Jazzy Jeff, and Large Professor.
 In March 2006, the Black Eyed Peas hit the road again as the featured headliner for the 6th Annual Honda Civic Tour with supporting bands Flipsyde and the Pussycat Dolls.
 They again brought the John Lennon Educational Tour Bus on the tour with them to craft new songs for Fergie's solo debut album.
 In 2006, they went on tour with the Pussycat Dolls.

-In 2007, the Black Eyed Peas embarked on the Black Blue & You World Tour, visiting more than 20 countries, including: Macau, Sweden, Poland, Romania, Hungary, South Africa, South Korea, Malaysia, India, Indonesia, Israel, Singapore, China, Russia, Kazakhstan, Australia, Nigeria, Mexico, Thailand, Venezuela, Guatemala, Nicaragua, Costa Rica, Argentina, the Philippines, El Salvador and Brazil.
+In 2007, the Black Eyed Peas embarked on the Black Blue & You World Tour, visiting more than 20 countries.
 This tour was presented by Pepsi, in conjunction with the new "Pepsi More" advertising campaign, featuring the Black Eyed Peas.
 They recorded the song "More" for the new Pepsi spot.
-On December 31, 2006, the Black Eyed Peas's tour concluded at Ipanema Beach in Rio de Janeiro, Brazil for more than 1 million people, being their biggest concert ever.
-The Black Eyed Peas performed at the UK leg of Live Earth on July 7, 2007, at Wembley Stadium, London. will.i.am performed a new song, "Help Us Out", at the event, which would appear on his album, Songs About Girls, as "S.O.S.
-(Mother Nature)".
+On December 31, 2006, the tour concluded at Ipanema Beach in Rio de Janeiro, Brazil.
+The Black Eyed Peas performed at the UK leg of Live Earth on July 7, 2007, at Wembley Stadium, London.
 They headlined the main Ocean Stage at the Summer Sonic Festival in Tokyo, Japan on August 11, and in Osaka, Japan on August 12, 2007.